New Postgres Install

 - The OS disk is small, so you don’t want to store database files there.

-- You want to install PostgreSQL in default system locations (e.g.,
+- Remote connections are secured with password authenticationt to install PostgreSQL in default system locations (e.g.,

 /etc